What is Concours?

 National Finalists (Top students in Grade 12 categories)

-Félicitations!
-Well done, you’re on your way to Ottawa, Ontario for Canadian Parents for French’s national Concours d’art oratoire!
-The event will take place on May 28th at the Four Points in Gatineau, across from the amazing Museum of History.
-More info
+Félicitations to the top Grade 12 students who travelled to Ottawa, Ontario for Canadian Parents for French’s national Concours d’art oratoire!
+The event took place on May 28th , 2016 at the Four Points in Gatineau, across from the amazing Museum of History.
+Click here to read about the 2016 National Concours Competitors from BC.

 Find out more about the Concours experience in this video, made at Provincial Concours 2013!